Darragh Burns

-Darragh Francis O'Brien Burns (born 6 August 2002) is an Irish professional footballer who plays as a winger for club Grimsby Town.
+Darragh Francis O'Brien Burns (born 6 August 2002) is an Irish professional footballer who plays as a winger for League of Ireland Premier Division club Derry City.

 Club career

 Youth career

-Raised in Stamullen, County Meath, Burns began playing with Swords Manor, before moving on to Shelbourne and then on to top Dublin academy St Kevin's Boys, a club renowned for producing several Republic of Ireland senior internationals.
+Raised in Stamullen, County Meath, Burns began playing with Swords Manor from the age of 4 until age 9, before moving on to Shelbourne and then on to top Dublin academy St Kevin's Boys, a club renowned for producing several Republic of Ireland senior internationals.
 In April 2017, while at Under-15 level, he scored the winning goal in the Final of the Ravenna European Cup played in Ravenna, Italy.
 During the tournament his side won all eight games against clubs from all over Europe to win the tournament, with Burns also having scored several goals en route to the final.

 In 2018, Burns signed for St Patrick's Athletic, where he initially represented the club's Under-17 side.
 On 30 October 2019, Burns was part of the side that won the League of Ireland U17 Division, setting up the opening goal for Ben McCormack as his side defeated Bohemians 4–0 in the final at Richmond Park.
 On 22 December 2020, in his final game at underage level, Burns scored the winning goal in the League of Ireland U19 Division Final, scoring a 120th-minute penalty to beat Bohemians 2–1 after extra time at the UCD Bowl to secure a UEFA Youth League spot for the club.